vinceskahan/junk/README.md

 ### (7) edit weewx.conf file to set up the RSYNC uploader

-Use the remote server name or ip you specified above
+Use the remote server name or ip you specified above.

 ````
 [[RSYNC]]